TencentAILabHealthcare/PALM/README.md

 After the training, the trained PALM will be saved in the `../Result_seq2seq/checkpoints/ABAG-Finetuning-Seq2seq-Common/XXXX_XXXXXX/` folder.

 ### 4. Generate artificial antibodies
-Before running the generation task, please copy the path of PLAM `../Result_seq2seq/checkpoints/ABAG-Finetuning-Seq2seq-Common/XXXX_XXXXXX/` to "resume", and set "origin_seq", "origin_light", "cdrh3_begin", "cdrh3_end" and "use_antigen" in the config file `seq2seq_generate.json`
+Before running the generation task, please copy the path of PLAM `../Result_seq2seq/checkpoints/ABAG-Finetuning-Seq2seq-Common/XXXX_XXXXXX/` to "resume", "antibody_tokenizer_dir" and "antigen_tokenizer_dir".
+And set "origin_seq", "origin_light", "cdrh3_begin", "cdrh3_end" and "use_antigen" in the config file `seq2seq_generate.json`

 The generation command for PALM is:
 ```bash